Q: How do I know if I have Dry Eye?

 A: Dry eye syndrome can only be diagnosed by an eye doctor.
 We take your symptoms into account, including the eyes feeling dry, burning, itchy or irritated.
 Watery eyes and blurry vision are also common because the tears, which protect the outermost surface of the eye, can be unstable.

 Q: What are the typical treatments used to help people suffering from Dry Eyes?

-A: In some cases a large undetected prescription (farsightedness or astigmatism) or an eye muscle imbalance (binocular vision) can make reading and learning a challenge.
-Once properly diagnosed and treated, reading and learning tasks can become much more comfortable visually.
+A: In some cases a large undetected prescription (farsightedness or astigmatism) or an eye muscle imbalance (binocular vision problem) can make reading and learning a challenge.
+Once properly diagnosed and treated, reading and learning tasks can become much more comfortable, visually.

 Q: What is Vision Therapy?

 A: Vision therapy is an individualized treatment plan prescribed by a Doctor of Optometry.
 It is used to treat eye conditions, such as strabismus (eye turn) or amblyopia (“lazy eye”).
 Through Vision Therapy, a Doctor of Optometry also teaches, improves and/or reinforces important visual skills, such as eye tracking, eye focusing and eye teaming abilities.
 Without these visual skills, simple tasks like reading or copying notes from the board become difficult.
 Skipping words or lines while reading, using a finger while reading, blurry near vision, double vision, eyestrain and/or eye fatigue are also common symptoms.